lelynn/RF_GANsynth/.ipynb_checkpoints/README-checkpoint.md

 1. The `netD` is trained on the real images (target img) based on the loss between the output and the real label.
 (The loss is called `errD_real`)

-2. Then the netG model takes in the real input (RFs) and gives an output (outputG1).
+2. Then the `netG` model takes in the real input (RFs) and gives an output (`outputG1`).

-3. This outputG1 that came out of the generator is passed through the discriminator, and netD learns that this is the "fake" img.
+3. This outputG1 that came out of the `netG` is passed through the `netD`, and netD learns that this is the "fake" img.

 4. A second loss is calculated between this netD output and the fake_label. (errD_fake)

-5. The errD_real and errD_fake are added together to become errD, and backpropagation is performed on errD.
+5. The `errD_real` and `errD_fake` are added together to become errD, and backpropagation is performed on errD.

 6. The Generator takes the input again, and gives some output (outputG2).